Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Introduction

 As is widely recognized, the $E_1$-degeneration of certain spectral sequences is a useful tool in algebraic geometry and complex geometry, such as being used to imply several injectivity, vanishing and torsion-free theorems.
 For a more comprehensive discussion, we refer the reader to \cite{EV92, deFEM, Fuj-Book}, along with the references therein.

-By utilizing the logarithmic counterpart of the general description of terms in the Fr\"olicher spectral sequence as in \cite[Theorems 1 \& 3]{CFGU97}, we have the expression $E_r^{p,q}\simeq Z_r^{p,q} /B_r^{p,q}$ with the differentiable map $ {d_r}:E_r^{p,q}\rightarrow E_r^{p+r,q-r+1}$.
-The subgroups $Z_r^{p,q}$ and $B^r_{p,q}$ are detailed in $\S$\ref{subsection:E1}.
-As a direct corollary of Theorem \ref{n,q-main}, we deduce that $d_r = 0$ for all $r \geq 1$.
-This leads to the following result, which extends the work of H. Esnault and E. Viehweg on projective manifolds \cite[Theorem 3.2 \& Remarks 3.3]{EV92} to the broader setting of compact K\"ahler manifolds. \begin{bigthm} With the same setting \eqref{rational number} as in Theorem \ref{n,q-main}, the following spectral sequence
+Following the approach in \cite[Theorem 3.2]{LRW19} and utilizing the logarithmic counterpart of the general description of terms in the Fr\"olicher spectral sequence as presented in \cite[Theorems 1 \& 3]{CFGU97}, we obtain the expression expression $E_r^{p,q}\simeq \frac{Z_r^{p,q}}{B_r^{p,q}}$ with the differential map $ {\zd_r^{p,q}}:E_r^{p,q}\rightarrow E_r^{p+r,q-r+1}$.
+The subgroups $Z_r^{p,q}$ and $B^r_{p,q}$ are detailed in $\S$ \ref{subsection:E1}.
+As a direct corollary of Theorem \ref{n,q-main}, we deduce that $\zd_r^{p,q} = 0$ for all $r \geq 1$ and all $p,q$.
+This leads to the following result, which extends the work of H. Esnault--E. Viehweg on projective manifolds \cite[Theorem 3.2 \& Remarks 3.3]{EV92} to the broader setting of compact K\"ahler manifolds. \begin{bigthm} With the same setting \eqref{rational number} as in Theorem \ref{n,q-main}, the following spectral sequence

-associated to the logarithmic de Rham complex (see \S\ref{Section 2})
+associated to the logarithmic de Rham complex (see $\S$ \ref{Section 2})

 degenerates at the $E_1$-level.
-Here, $\mb H^{p+q}(X,\Omega_{X}^\bullet(\log D)\otimes L^*)$ denotes the hypercohomology. \end{bigthm}
+Here $\mb H^{p+q}(X,\Omega_{X}^\bullet(\log D)\otimes L^*)$ denotes the hypercohomology. \end{bigthm}

-Building on this, we obtain the following injectivity theorem, which serves as the Kähler version of F. Ambro’s main result \cite[Theorem 2.3 \& Remark 2.6]{Amb14}.
-Ambro’s original theorem was established in the algebraic setting for proper, non-singular varieties over an algebraically closed field of characteristic zero.
-The proof of Theorem \ref{inj-} is detailed in \(\S\ref{subsection:inj}\).
-Notably, the case of Theorem \ref{inj-} where $X$ is a complex manifold in Fujiki’s class \( \mathscr{C} \) (i.e., bimeromorphic to a compact K\"ahler manifold) was established by Fujino \cite[Theorem 1.2]{Fuj17}, utilizing the theory of mixed Hodge structures for cohomology with compact support.
-Our approach is quite different from Fujino’s. \begin{bigthm} Let $X$ be a compact K\"ahler manifold, $D=\sum_{i=1}^{s}D_i$ be a simple normal crossing divisor on $X,$ and let $L$ be a holomorphic line bundle over $X$ such that Then the restriction homomorphism
+Building on this, we establish the K\"ahler version of Ambro's injectivity theorem \cite[Theorem 2.3 \& Remark 2.6]{Amb14}, originally proved in the algebraic setting for proper, non-singular varieties over an algebraically closed field of characteristic zero, see also the recent work of T. Murayama \cite{Mur24}.
+The proof of Theorem \ref{inj-} is detailed in $\S$ \ref{subsection:inj}.
+Notably, the case of Theorem \ref{inj-} where $X$ is a compact complex manifold in Fujiki's class \( \mathscr{C} \) (i.e., bimeromorphic to a compact K\"ahler manifold) was established by Fujino \cite[Theorem 1.2]{Fuj17}, utilizing the theory of mixed Hodge structures for cohomology with compact support.
+Our approach is quite different from Fujino's (see Remark \ref{difference}). \begin{bigthm} Let $(X,D)$ be as in Theorem \ref{main thm}, and let $L$ be a holomorphic line bundle over $X$ such that Then the restriction homomorphism

 is injective, for all $q$.
 Equivalently, for every effective Cartier divisor $\widehat D$ with $\textrm{Supp}\,\widehat D\subset\textrm{Supp}\,D,$ the natural homomorphism

 induced by the inclusion $\mathcal O_X\subset\mathcal{O}_X(\widehat D)$ is injective, for all $q$. \end{bigthm}